 One issue is that they are tricky to clean, as the brush stains very easily, and the bristles are so absorbent, the paint is drawn up to the ferrule.

 They hold their shape well when used, and are responsive, easily changing the brushstroke with small changes in pressure and angle.
 Like many synthetics, they have a 'slick' feel and tend not to show bristle marks.
+These brushes aren't available everywhere in the US right now, but you can find them here (opens in new tab).

 The Catalyst range covers a selection of tools designed for working with thick media and impasto painting, including these brushes, which are well-suited to working with thickly applied oil paints.